 Post Summary: Canyonlands National Park in Utah and what to expect during sunset.

-A few weeks ago, Berty and I got in our car and embarked on an awesome 3-week journey to all of Utah’s national parks.
+A few weeks ago, Berty and I got in our car and embarked on an epic Southwest road trip!

 We’ve never experienced this landscape of desert, red, rock, and dry air but we were so excited to see what all the talk was about!
 Our goal was to visit all 5 of Utah’s national parks, and the first stop on this journey was Canyonlands National Park.

 We came here after lunch with full anticipation to capture the beauty of these magnificent canyons.
 After driving around all afternoon, we knew we had to stay for sunset too.
 With tons of exposed edges and sweeping views of the deep canyons below, Canyonlands is a must-stop on any tour around Southern Utah!